 The MET IIA programme provides the foundations for MET IIB, where the core topics of manufacturing and management are expanded and applied.
 MET IIB represents a substantial departure from the standard university timetable and approach.
 Modules and practical activities run in sequence, with a module typically lasting one week.
 Teaching in the modules is seminar based, to encourage interaction and participation.
 Industrial speakers supplement the theory, with examples from practice.
 Throughout the year, students get to apply the principles through company-based project work.
 MET IIB concludes with an Overseas Research Project, organised by the students.

 How to find out more

 The MET website contains full information about the course.
-There will also be an opportunity to 'Meet the METs' over lunch (date to be arranged) in LR4, 1.00-2.00pm.
+There will also be an opportunity as part of the Lent term options talk program to 'Meet the METs' over lunch.
 Current MET students will act as hosts and will be around to answer any questions you may have regarding MET.

 Advance notification: The MET group will hold an open afternoon in May at the Institute for Manufacturing to explain the course to interested students (and staff).
 Refreshments will be served and MET staff and current students will be on hand to answer any questions you may have.